groeterud/codeJuice/readme.md

-Add your own coffee functions as required in different languages.
+Add your own beverage functions as required in different languages.